'Sky City' Bill to get first reading on Thursday

 The New Zealand International Convention Centre Bill will have its first reading in Parliament on Thursday.

-Next story in Political: Govt spending money to save money on public service
+Next story in Politics: Govt spending money to save money on public service

 Copyright © 2013, Radio New Zealand